-These will help keep your blood sugars under control by keeping your body’s good bacteria healthy and proliferating.
-When you have too much bad bacteria in your gut (which is the stuff that makes you crave sugar because sugar is what it feeds off of) you will feel out of balance and crave more and more refined carbohydrates and fast sugars.
+Probiotics and fermented foods will help keep your blood sugars under control by keeping your body’s good bacteria healthy and proliferating.
+When you have too much bad bacteria in your gut (which is the stuff that makes you crave sugar, because sugar is what it feeds off), you will feel out of balance and crave more and more refined carbohydrates and fast sugars.

 Taking a good probiotic may help this, but eating lots of gut friendly foods such as sauerkraut, kimchi, miso, kombucha, pickled vegetables, kefir and plain yoghurt will also help keep the gut in balance.

-It’s actually really easy to make your own sauerkraut at home because you can make it in big batches.
-Plus it will have the added bonus of being a completely raw food too (see video below for more details).
+It’s actually really easy to make your own sauerkraut at home as you can make it in big batches.
+Plus, it will have the added bonus of being a completely raw food too (see video below for more details).